regularwave/kinnan-companion/README.md

 Cephalid Coliseum
 A complex line with a few different methods.
 Allows for an "instant-speed" win.
 For all cases, assume "infinite" U, G, and C, and that Thrasios is on the battlefield.

-The "easy" line - Colossal Skyturtle and Invasion of Ikoria
+Colossal Skyturtle and Invasion of Ikoria - the "easy" line
 Setup:
 Cephalid Coliseum on the battlefield (tapped or untapped) Flash enabler (untapped Emergence Zone on the battlefield, High Fae Trickster on battlefield or in hand, Valley Floodcaller on battlefield or in hand, etc)